jmate03/CSCE580/ProjectB/data/testcase-1.md

 TC-1

 ### 2. TC-name:
-Short positive phrase
+Short-Positive-Review

 ### 3. TC-objective:
-Checking a basic positive sentiment.
+Checking a basic positive review.

 ### 4. TC-input:
 "This movie was great!"